MarcusArdenstedt/yh_labb_Marcus_Ericsson_DE24/conceptual_model.md

 - A program can only exist in one school.
 - A program can be created without having a class.
-- Class can only belong to one program.
+- a class can only belong to one program.
-- student can't be in sevral classes, only in one
+- student can't be in sevral classes, only in one.
 - Standalonecourse can take student that not are in any classes.
 - Staff can only belong to one school.
-- Course_schedule can only belong to one program and a program can only have one course_schedule.
-- Student can only writte one address, phone number and email.
+- Student can only use one address, phon number and email.
-- Employee info only contains address, salery and when they started and ended.
 - Teacher can only belong to one school.
 - Educational management must be a employee, so he/she exist in staff.
+- Teacher can be consultant or employee.